oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 - an overload without these two parameters.

-In the overload with these parameters, both the entity given in the function's binding parameter and its `HierarchyNodes` parameter must have a structural property with the path given in the `NodePropertyPath` parameter;
-this is the property containing the entity's node value in the hierarchy.
+In the overload with these parameters, both the entity given in the function's binding parameter and its `HierarchyNodes` parameter must have structural properties with the path given in the `NodePropertyPath` parameter and with the same type.
+This is the property containing the entity's node value in the hierarchy.
 The entity need not belong to `HierarchyNodes`, only its node value is compared to the node values in `HierarchyNodes`.

 ## <a name="AvailableOnAggregatesType"></a>[AvailableOnAggregatesType](./Org.OData.Aggregation.V1.xml#L407:~:text=<ComplexType%20Name="-,AvailableOnAggregatesType,-")